 The effects of buprenorphine increase with larger doses of the drug until they plateau at a moderate dose.
 Then the effects don’t increase anymore.
 This is the “ceiling effect" that makes buprenorphine a useful drug for rehabilitation purposes.

-In high doses and under certain circumstances, buprenorphine can actually block the effects of full opioid agonists (e.g. heroin).
-It can even blunt withdrawal symptoms if administered to an addict while the drug of abuse is still in the bloodstream.
+In high doses and under certain circumstances, buprenorphine can actually block the effects of full opioid agonists (e.g. heroin, oxycodone).
+It can even blunt opioid withdrawal symptoms, if administered to an addict while the opioid is still in the bloodstream.

 Relevant Links for More About Detoxing:

 Then yes.
 A medically-assisted detox will work for you.
 All you have to do is call.